 A new report, from Insights For Professionals (IFP) in collaboration with Payhawk, finds that 36% of respondents were extremely or very concerned about the amount of corporate spending in their organization.
 Meanwhile, only 51% of senior professionals said their spend management effectiveness was ‘very good.’

-The report revealed that senior professionals are concerned about the state of spend management and a lack of business expense visibility across multiple solutions in their organisations, despite the technological improvements that have made paper processes and manual work a thing of the past.
+The report revealed that senior professionals are concerned about the state of spend management and a lack of business expense visibility across multiple solutions in their organizations, despite the technological improvements that have made paper processes and manual work a thing of the past.

-The IFP research focused on uncovering attitudes to corporate spending and surveyed over 100 senior professionals in the US and the UK across more than 11 industries, including finance, health, education and manufacturing.
+The IFP research focused on uncovering attitudes to corporate spending and surveyed over 100 senior professionals in the US and the UK across more than 11 industries, including finance, health, education, and manufacturing.
 The company size of those interviewed ranged from 250 employees to companies with over 25,000 employees.

 Aside from the challenges companies face, senior managers expressed how important visibility was and how understanding how money is being spent is a crucial part of their role.
-Of all the professionals surveyed, 51% said they had ‘very good’ visibility into company spend, but this figure dropped to 38% for professionals in large organisations.
+Of all the professionals surveyed, 51% said they had ‘very good’ visibility into company spend, but this figure dropped to 38% for professionals in large organizations.

 Curious to discover other insights from the IFP report?
 Download it here.